Pre-registration rules

 You must also meet these registration requirements:

-• be a resident of Louisiana at least 20 days prior to the election (if registering through the GeauxVote Online Registration System) OR 30 days (if registering by in-person or mail)
+• be a resident of Louisiana 20 days prior to the election (if registering through the GeauxVote Online Registration System) OR 30 days (if registering by inperson or mail)

 • not currently be under an order of imprisonment for conviction of a felony (if you are under an order but have not been incarcerated within the last five years, you ARE eligible to vote unless your conviction was for election fraud)

-• not currently be under a judgment of interdiction for mental incompetence.
+• not be under a judgment of full interdiction for mental incompetence or partial interdiction with suspension of voting rights

 Maine pre-registration rules